At Burdick School, we implement a comprehensive curriculum that is rigorous, engaging, and culturally-responsive.

 Burdick students are regular participants in the Wisconsin School Music Association State Festivals.
 In addition, Burdick is known for it’s enjoyable winter and spring musical concerts.

-Burdick students currently have access to over 600 Chromebooks, and 100 desktop computers.
+Burdick students currently have individual access to Chromebooks, Chomeboxes, or desktop computers.
 Each classroom has a one-to-one student-to-computer ratio.
-In addition, Burdick has two all-school computer labs and two digital eighth-grade classrooms equipped with Macintosh computers and Chromeboxes for each student.
 Each Burdick teacher has a computer, projector, and access to a SMARTBoard and visual presenter.
 Students use computers purposefully and leave Burdick prepared to utilize technology effectively in personal and professional endeavors.

-Students in Burdick’s seventh and eighth-grade classes have access to MacIntosh desktop computers, Chromebooks, and Chromeboxes, and engage in true 21st Century learning.
-The students create blogs, contribute to wikis, create online video and audio content, and collaborate with peers and professionals using various Web 2.0 tools.
+Students in Burdick’s seventh and eighth-grade classes have continual access to the latest computer technology and engage in true 21st-Century learning.
+The students create blogs, design websites, create online video and audio content, and collaborate with peers and professionals using various Web 2.0 tools.
 In addition, students explore the power of mobile devices and are at the forefront of a true classroom digital revolution.
 Most importantly, this technology is used to implement the standard curriculum with fidelity.